-Dog and Cat Teeth Cleaning in Buffalo Grove
+Dog and Cat Teeth Cleaning in Buffalo Grove, IL

 At Buffalo Grove Animal Hospital, we take dental care seriously.
 Our veterinarians have a special interest in animal dentistry and have invested time and resources into developing this area of the practice.
 When you come to us for pet dental care, you contribute to your companion’s lasting health and well-being.
 Consistent care can completely prevent dental disease, which is the number one disease affecting both cats and dogs.

-Start your pet’s journey to a healthier mouth today.
+Start your pet’s journey to a healthier mouth today in Buffalo Grove!

 Dangers of Dental Disease